mkarpiarz/cloud-native-docs/gpu-operator/precompiled-drivers.rst

 **********************************************************
 Determining if a Precompiled Driver Container is Available
 **********************************************************

+The precompiled driver containers are named according to the following pattern:

+<driver-version>-<linux-kernel-version>-<os-tag>

+For example, ``515.105.17-5.15.0-56-generic-ubuntu22.04``.

 Use one of the following ways to check if a driver container is available for your Linux kernel and driver branch: